-Drawing on a host of sources, they have created and used Christ-centered tools of critical analysis, management skills, and entrepreneurial approaches that take into account the complexities of social change and development work, that recognize the deeply political nature of development, the need to create relationships with the people affected by poverty, and to take those as the starting point for all change.
+Drawing on a host of sources, they have created and used Christcentered tools of critical analysis, management skills, and entrepreneurial approaches that take into account the complexities of social change and development work, that recognize the deeply political nature of development, the need to create relationships with the people affected by poverty, and to take those as the starting point for all change.
 They have been effective witnesses to the saving power of Christ, and to the way that the Gospel speaks fully to the entirety of the human condition - material, relational and spiritual - and our responsibility as Christians to work in that way.
 We thank God for the healthy and growing international development programs we have today at Eastern.
-Our prayer is that even as our curriculum and faculty with Tabor Victoria and TEAR Advocacy and Relief) to create in applied theology with a specific focus on internal aid, development and justice ministries.
-The new master's program will be offered at the Centre in Melbourne.

-are used to help prepare

-students for their faithful

-and prayerful work

-with those in need,

-that we continue to

-be mindful of the

-ways that we are

-all called to strive

-to be even more

-faithful in our

-obedience to Him

-in all areas.
+Our prayer is that even as our curriculum and faculty are used to help prepare students for their faithful and prayerful work with those in need, that we continue to be mindful of the ways that we are all called to strive to be even more faithful in our obedience to Him in all areas.
+ONOMICS Fair Trade For All FAITH #ACTION

-EASTERN, TABOR VICTORIA AND TEAR AUSTRALIA OFFER NEW PROGRAM

-Thomas Ridington, senior vice gram is similar to Eastern University's our partners to add cultural relevancy anticipate issues of Australia and relief and the impact of autocratic regimes on populations.
-The primary to Eastern, but to expand our global
+EASTERN, TABOR VICTORIA AND TEAR AUSTRALIA OFFER NEW PROGRAM Eastern University has collaborated with Tabor Victoria and TEAR (Transformation, Empowerment, Advocacy and Relief) to create Australia's only master's level program in applied theology with a specific focus on internal aid, development and justice ministries.
+The new master's program will be offered at the beginning of the 2010 academic year through Tabor College's Micah 6:8 Centre in Melbourne.
+Thomas Ridington, senior vice president at Eastern University, (above left, with Wynand de Kock, principal of Tabor College/Victoria) says, "This program is similar to Eastern University's MA in International Development, but with an Australian accent.
+We permit our partners to add cultural relevancy to the program.
+So the program will anticipate issues of Australia and Southeast Asia, such as Aboriginal challenges, human trafficking, disaster relief and the impact of autocratic regimes on populations.
+The primary mandate for this initiative is not to deliver a significant monetary return to Eastern, but to expand our global footprint in a region that desperately needs what we have to offer."
+EQUIPPING CHRISTIANS I believe this a most significant development in Australia in the field of Christian education and training for social transformation.

-EQUIPPING CHRISTIANS

-I believe this a most significant development in Australia in the field of Christian education and training for social transformation.
 This initiative at Tabor brings together, in an interdenominational context, organizations with successful track records as agents of social justice and transformation.
 The aim is to equip a new generation as agents of social change shaped by the Gospel.

-SIX ELEMENTS OF SOCIAL TRANSFORMATION

-The task of social transformation empowered by the Gospel is integral to the mission Jesus has entrusted to us, but it is a complex and challenging task.
-It involves at least six elements:

-- 1. The spiritual and moral transformation of people by the Gospel. - 2.
-The transformation of people's worldview. - 3 The transformation of community and social relations. - 4.
+SIX ELEMENTS OF SOCIAL TRANSFORMATION The task of social transformation empowered by the Gospel is integral to the mission Jesus has entrusted to us, but it is a complex and challenging task.
+It involves at least six elements: - 1.
+The spiritual and moral transformation of people by the Gospel. - 2.
+The transformation of people's worldview. - 3.
+The transformation of community and social relations. - 4.
 The transformation of economic and political structures. - 5.
 The transformation of education and health.